mmolive/OpenSystem-tDMRG/README.md

 # OpenSystem-tDMRG
-Code for paper "Efficient quantum information probes of non-equilibrium quantum criticality"
+In this repository we share the program used to generate the data for the paper entitled "Efficient quantum information probes of non-equilibrium quantum criticality".
+The paper can be found at  and preprint version at .

+This program uses Matrix Product State techniques to otbain the steady-states of Markovian open quantum systems.
+The MPS implementation is based on teh ITensor library.

+# Installing Package

+# Bechmark

+## Running code for chain

+## Running code for ladder

 run code for chain
 ./XXZ_sim 6 64 0.25 0.1 10000 0.05 50 0 16 0.25 0.1